Little Kinnakeet Life Saving Station

 Although you can find a few live oak trees left on the Island, after those early exploration days most of them were cut down and removed from Hatteras Island during many years of lumbering operations.
 You can still see parts of an old wooden train trestle that ran the length of Hatteras Island on your way through the neighboring Pea Island.

 The earliest Europeans to live on Hatteras were most likely either ship repair people left behind or volunteers that wanted to give a try at living here.
+Many historians now believe that some of the settlers of the Lost Colony in Manteo were taken in and lived among the Hatteras Tribe.
 If they were left off during the summer or fall, the beautiful beach life gave them no understanding of the harsh conditions they were about to face.
 Although the summer and fall is unbelievably balmy and desirable, it tends to betray just how windy and bone chilling cold the winters and early springs can be on Hatteras Island.
-To make matteras worse most fish migrate south and there would have been a very limited source of meat and fresh water to last through the winter.
+To make matters worse most fish migrate south and there would have been a very limited source of meat and fresh water to last through the winter.

 The shallow waters of nearby Diamond Shoals and other shoals along the Hatteras coast were commonly referred to as the "Graveyard of the Atlantic" because of the centuries long history of hundreds of shipwrecks.
 A trip to the Graveyard of the Atlantic Museum in Hatteras is a great way to get an insight into the dangers early Americans faced from the ocean.
 The lighthouse located near Oregon Inlet was named the Bodie Island Light.
 "Bodie" is an Old English word for "body" which identified the lighthouse for all the many bodies that would wash up in that area the area was for mariners.
 Does that give you an idea of how dangerous it was?